cemacmillan/MindMatters/README.md

 ## Compatibility and Dependencies

 - **Required Mods**:
-    - Harmony (for all RimWorld mods to work seamlessly)
+    - Harmony

+Should not require DLC dependent code.

 - **Recommended Mods for Best Experience**:
     - **Positive Connections**: Enhances interpersonal interactions, deeply integrating with Mind Matters to shape social evolution.
-    - **Slippers**: A lighthearted but meaningful addition that ties into certain Needs and Traits.
-    - Additional unreleased mods, like _Mind Matters Interface_, further refine the gameplay experience and allow for external mod interactions.
+You'll want to use Positive Connections with Mind Matters, in general.
+    - **Slippers**: Comfort is a thing.
+Being quiet, and perhaps stealthy, is a thing.
+Adds footwear which does interesting things.
+Reusable comps that you can use in other mods.
+    - **Mind Matters Interface**, exists already in Slippers and Positive Connections, but, may be used by other mods to communicate via the Experience system, becoming psychological impressions within Mind Matters.

 ## What Sets Mind Matters Apart